 Incoming form of winners since 2010:

-First Round Leader Analysis: First round leader(s), their group and winning score since 2010.
+First Round Leader Analysis: First round leader(s), their wave and winning score since 2010.
 Full First Round Leader stats are here.

 My selections are as follows:

 Backing Australians in Texas is never a bad strategy and in Adam Scott we have the only player in history to have won the Texas Grand Slam.
 Clearly he's been struggling of late, with no confidence in a short putter basically undermining his whole game.
 Asked about his putting in 2018 at The Players, Adam said, "I made some really good par saves this week that help so much with momentum that I wasn't making when you're really out of position and you're 15 feet for par and maybe made one or two a day.
 It keeps the round going, and I just haven't been doing that consistently and it makes it hard, always on the back foot.
 It was just me being a little too stubborn too long trying to putt well with the shorter style putter."
 Scott made the change back to his original long, belly putter at Quail Hollow 2 weeks ago and results have been encouraging with 2 positive Strokes Gained Putting performances.
 Adam described the change as "It's a feeling of ease, it's very much no thought, and the body just moves and the ball just goes.
 It was very much instinct.
 And I feel when I putted my best with the long putter, it was just easy as well."
 And as we know with Adam Scott, if he can have just an average week on the greens, he definitely becomes a factor as we saw last week with a season's best 11th place finish.